 (Continued from Three secrets to XXX-ceptional sex)

 In secrets 1 and 2, I mentioned commitment and communication.
 The third is concentration.
-But since we guys often concentrate on our cars more than our wives, here’s my third point in terms we can understand:
+But since we guys often concentrate on our cars more than our wives, here’s my third point in terms those with Y chromosomes can understand:

 Admire your vehicle!
 Men, approach your wife as if you were in a new car show room.
 Take time to admire her aerodynamic design.
 (Kicking tires is not a good idea!
 Like all illustrations, this will break down as sure as a Yugo.)

 And women, forget the paycheck-per-ounce perfume.
 Simply hang a “new car scent” air freshener around your neck to arouse your spouse’s passions.

 Keep up with routine maintenance.
 Do you know what is Lois’s greatest “turn-on”?
 Putting away the dishes in the dishwasher!
 I was hoping for something a bit more erotic, but she claims that’s one of the best ways to show her that I really love her.
 Often it’s the little acts of kindness that women find so attractive.
 (And, hey, it’s a lot cheaper than dinner and a movie!)

 Wash, wax, and polish your beloved wheels . . . and wife.
 Sex researchers call this “pleasuring.”
 It is physical touching that doesn’t necessarily lead to intercourse–but certainly puts one in the mood for it later.
 Back rubs, stroking the other’s hair, taking a long bath or shower together.
 Discover what—and where—produces the greatest amount of pleasure in your partner.